 Employment is expected to increase much faster than the average through 2022, and job opportunities are expected to be good.

-The Pharmacy Tech program is fully accredited by the American Society of Health-System Pharmacists.
+The WDT Pharmacy Tech program is fully accredited by the American Society of Health-System Pharmacists and the Accreditation Counsel for Pharmacy Education as a provider of continuing pharmacy education.